kittysocks/personal_R/README.md

 # Review of R, Using Open Source Resources to Rebuild Knowledge

-test again, trying not to put in credentials every time I push
+test again, trying not to put in credentials every time I push.